gregusio/library-management-system/README.md

 - **Reader Management:**
   - User registration and authentication.
   - Add, edit, and delete reader information.
-  - Keep track of borrowing and returning history for each reader.
   - Monitor reader activity.

 - **Borrowing and Returning Resources:**